libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 ## Setup

+In order to run the example:

+- Install dependencey at the root of the js-libp2p repository (if not already done),
-In order to run the example, first install the dependencies from same directory as this README:
+- then, install the dependencies from same directory as this README:

 ```
+npm install
 cd ./examples/libp2p-in-the-browser
 npm install
 ```